 The Screw Shot

-The Screw shot, also know as screwing back or backspin is another technique used for cue ball control.
+The Screw shot, also known as screwing back or backspin is another technique used for cue ball control.
 Screw is executed to make the cue ball to come back towards where you played it from after it has made contact with the object ball.
-As with the Stun shot, the ball will only come back straight, if the shot angle is straight too, otherwise it will travel in opposition to the potting angle.
-Playing a shot with screw puts backwards roll into the cue ball which is the goes against the normal roll of the ball.
+As with the Stun shot, the ball will only come back straight, if the shot angle is straight too.
+Otherwise it will travel in opposition to the potting angle.
+Playing a shot with screw puts backwards roll into the cue ball which goes against the normal roll of the ball.
 This is the main reason that many pool players struggle playing effective screw shots.

 For maximum backspin and best results, ensure you strike the cue ball as low as possible.
 Too many players fail here because of a fear of miscuing and jumping the cue ball.
 It’s also essential to make sure you cue the ball smoothly and not punchy like the stun shot.